-As already pointed out, in order for a statement to be transformed, there are strict requirements governing the occurrence of objects.
+In summary, in order for a statement to be transformed, there are strict requirements governing the occurrence of objects.
 If a candidate statement does not meet these requirements, advisories will be produced and the statement will be placed in the resulting system module untransformed.
-For example, if we add a rule changing the class of an object, we will get advisories indicating the situation.
+Before enumerating these restrictions, let us consider an example.
+If we add a rule changing the class of an object, we will get advisories indicating the situation.
 If we load the module we get the following advisories:

 '''

 omod WRONG-CHANGING-SAVING-ACCOUNT is

 including SAVING-ACCOUNT .

 var 0 : Oid .

 rl < 0 : Account | > => < 0 : SavingAccount | > .

 endom

-'''